Welcome to the 2020 Elliott Hayes Award, from Co-VP’s of Grants and Awards, Roxanne Ray and C. Austin Hill!

 8. Although you are welcome to propose the work of others, that other person must be known to you, you must have had a real-life interaction with said person, and you must be able to provide contact information for them.

-9. Any project you propose cannot have been completed on or before 31 December 2015.
+9. Any project you propose cannot have been completed before July 1st, 2019.
 It is fine if the project is still underway.
-Ideally, it should be completed by 15 June 2018, though exceptions may be made for extraordinary work.
+Ideally, it should be completed by December 31st 2020, though exceptions may be made for extraordinary work.

-If you have any further questions, feel free to contact me (Brad Rothbart, VP of Grants and Awards) at firstname.lastname@example.org
+If you have any further questions, feel free to contact Roxanne Ray or C. Austin Hill, Co-VPs of Grants and Awards, at firstname.lastname@example.org

-Send your essay without identifying information in .doc or .docx format per the instructions here and a separete .doc or .docx with all of the identifying information outlined here to email@example.com.
+Send your essay without identifying information in PDF format per the instructions here and a separate PDF with all of the identifying information outlined here to email@example.com.

 If you don't receive an acknowledgement of your application within 48 hours, please contact firstname.lastname@example.org.